-Furniture maker, artist and educator Wendy Maruyama has been making innovative work for 40 years.
+Furniture maker, artist and educator Wendy Maruyama has been making innovative work for over 40 years.
 While her early work combined ideologies of feminism and traditional craft objects, her newer work moves beyond the boundaries of traditional studio craft and into the realm of social practice.
 The wildLIFE Project focuses on the endangerment of elephants, a cause that is very personal to the artist.
 She recently took a sojourn to Kenya and met with wildlife advocates to investigate the dangers of the continued poaching of these magnificent animals.
 The trip served as a source of inspiration for the artist to create a new body of work and incorporate a strong societal message.

 Wendy Maruyama has been a professor of woodworking and furniture design for over 30 years.
 She is one of the first two women to graduate with a Masters in furniture making from Rochester Institute of Technology.
 Maruyama has exhibited her work nationally for over four decades, with solo shows in New York City, San Francisco, Scottsdale, Indianapolis, Savannah, and Easthampton.
 She has exhibited internationally in Tokyo, Seoul and London.
 Maruyama’s work can also be found in both national and international permanent museum collections, including the Victoria and Albert Museum, London; Dallas Museum of Art, Dallas; Queen Victoria Museum and Art Gallery, Launceston, Australia; Museum of Fine Arts, Boston; Philadelphia Museum of Art; Museum of Art and Design, New York; Los Angeles County Museum of Art, Los Angeles; Mint Museum of Art, Charlotte; Fuller Craft Museum, Brockton; Mingei International Museum, San Diego; and the Oakland Museum of California.

 Maruyama is a recipient of several prestigious awards, including the California Civil Liberties Public Education Grant, 2010; several National Endowment for the Arts Grants for Visual Artists; the Japan/US Fellowship; and a Fulbright Research Grant to work in the UK.
 In 2020 she was awarded the United States Art Fellowship.